Agriculture Spoke Up with Results in the Dutch Election for Provincial Governments

 The BBB won the most seats in all 12 provinces and now will play a major role this May in selecting the country’s 75 senators.

-“The Netherlands has clearly shown we’re fed up with these policies,” said BBB founder Caroline van der Plas.
+“The Netherlands has clearly shown we’re fed up with these policies,” m'a dit BBB founder Caroline van der Plas.
 “It’s not just about nitrogen, it’s about citizens who are not seen, not heard, not taken seriously.”

 This shows how much farmers can achieve when they harness their persuasive powers and communicate well.
 In our case, we mixed public demonstration with rational argument to reshape our nation’s political landscape.